Chart Color Schemes

 Endeavour Hills - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Endeavour Hills - North's dwelling structure, as per the latest Census, consisted of 88.9% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 88.1% houses and 11.8% other dwellings.
+In Endeavour Hills - North, evaluated at the latest Census, 88.9% of dwellings were houses with the remaining 11.1% being semi-detached, apartments, or other types.
+In comparison, Melbourne metro had 88.1% houses and 11.8% other dwellings.
 Home ownership in Endeavour Hills - North stood at 36.8%, with mortgaged dwellings at 44.4% and rented ones at 18.8%.
-The median monthly mortgage repayment was $1,836, below Melbourne metro's average of $1,900.
-The median weekly rent was $369, compared to Melbourne metro's $370.
-Nationally, Endeavour Hills - North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,836, lower than Melbourne metro's $1,900.
+The median weekly rent was $369, similar to Melbourne metro's $370.
+Nationally, Endeavour Hills - North had lower mortgage repayments of $1,836 compared to the Australian average of $1,863, and rents were also lower at $369 versus the national figure of $375.

 Frequently Asked Questions - Housing